clartaq/clown/README.md

 #### Limitations

-- There is no text formatting yet.
-No images.
-No links.
-No LaTeX.
-No code-highlighting.
+- There is only simple text formatting available in the outline, not in the notes area.
 - The keybindings are horrible.
 Trying to get a set of keybindings that work the same across browsers without screwing something else up is hard.

 ## Building